 One of my favourite gorges!
 This gorge can be accessed on foot for those staying at Eco Retreat or there is a car park on the other side with a lookout.

 The first part of this hike is Class 4 but is flat and easy until you reach the rocks heading down into the gorge.
-Until recently, to get down into the gorge and see the falls was classified Class 5.
+Descend the ladders into the gorge, where you will follow the river to the right until you come to the amphitheatre at the base of the falls.

 Hancock Gorge

-The final part on the approach to the Instagrammable Kermitโs Pool is called the Spider Walk, as people choose to spider along the narrow gorge instead of walking in the running flow of water.
+There are sections where you need to scramble along the gorge wall and sections of water which can be up to waist deep.
+The final part of the approach to the Instagrammable Kermit’s Pool is called the Spider Walk, as people choose to spider crawl with one foot on either side of the narrow gorge instead of walking in the running flow of water.

 Weano Gorge